Chiefs' Mahomes to practice as usual on sprained ankle

 AP Sports Writer

 KANSAS CITY, Mo.
-(AP) — The Chiefs’ Patrick Mahomes went through a morning walkthrough Wednesday and intends to practice as usual, raising expectations that the All-Pro quarterback will not be slowed by his sprained right ankle in this weekend’s AFC title game against the Cincinnati Bengals.
+(AP) — The Chiefs’ Patrick Mahomes walked through Arrowhead Stadium as if nothing was amiss Wednesday, his sprained right ankle hardly hampering the All-Pro quarterback as he began preparing for the AFC title game against the Cincinnati Bengals.

+Mahomes went through a normal morning walkthrough and then headed out for an afternoon practice with the rest of the Chiefs, four days after a Jacksonville pass rusher landed on his ankle and forced him to hobble off the field in pain.

+“AFC championship week,” Mahomes said with a smile.
+“I’m ready to go.”

-Mahomes was hurt late in the first quarter of their divisional win over Jacksonville last Saturday, when Jaguars pass rusher Arden Key landed on him.
-X-rays taken during the game came back negative, and Mahomes returned in the second half to lead them to a 27-20 victory and a spot in the Chiefs’ fifth straight conference title game.
+Mahomes was hurt late in the first quarter of the Chiefs’ 27-20 win over the Jaguars on Saturday.
+X-rays during the game came back negative, and Mahomes returned in the second half to lead the Chiefs to a spot in their fifth straight conference title game — and a Sunday night rematch with the Bengals, who beat them for a spot in last year’s Super Bowl.

-“We’ll see throughout the week.
-I haven’t gotten to go out and practice yet and put myself in those positions,” Mahomes said Wednesday.
-“I’ve done limited stuff in a small box of what I can do, but I’ll push today and the next day and the next day again, to not reaggravate the injury but see what I can.”
+Mahomes began getting treatment after the game, and an MRI on Sunday showed no structural damage.

+“The last few days has been an all-day thing,” Mahomes said, “where you’re doing treatment and rehab and watching film.
+You’re trying to make sure you’re prepared for the Bengals, a great football team, mentally and physically.”

+Mahomes jogged around without any apparent limp Wednesday in the brief portion of practice open to local reporters.

-Mahomes said the injury is similar to one he played through early in the 2019 season, when he came back the following week to throw four touchdown passes in a win over the Raiders.
+He said the injury is similar to one he played through early in the 2019 season, when Mahomes came back the following week to throw four touchdown passes in a win over the Raiders.
 The only difference is it’s the opposite ankle.

 It’s also not as bad as a toe injury that Mahomes had earlier in his career.